wyongqiing/tp/docs/DeveloperGuide.md

 * **HRelpher**: A Human Resource management tool for managing employee profiles efficiently.
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **UI**: User Interface - the space where interactions between humans (users) and machines (software or hardware) occur
+* **Sequence Diagram**: A visual representation of the sequence of interactions between different objects, components, or actors in a system over time
 * **API**: Application Programming Interface - A set of rules, protocols, and tools that allows different software applications to communicate and interact with each other
 * **GUI**: Graphical User Interface - A type of user interface that allows users to interact with software applications or devices through graphical elements rather than using text-based commands
 * **JavaFx**: A Java library used for building modern GUIs